robcarver17/pysystemtrade/docs/production.md

 . $SCRIPT_PATH/update_historical_prices
 ```

+Called by: `run_daily_price_updates`

+This will get daily closes, plus intraday data at the frequency specified by the parameter `intraday_frequency` in the defaults.yaml file (or overwritten in the private .yaml config file).
+It defaults to 'H: hourly'.

 This will check for 'spikes', unusually large movements in price either when comparing new data to existing data, or within new data.
 If any spikes are found in data for a particular contract it will not be written.
 The system will attempt to email the user when a spike is detected.
 The user will then need to [manually check the data](#manual-check-of-futures-contract-historical-price-data).
 .

-The threshold for spikes is set in the default.yaml file, or overidden in the private config, using the paramater `max_price_spike`.
+The threshold for spikes is set in the default.yaml file, or overidden in the private config .yaml file, using the paramater `max_price_spike`.
 Spikes are defined as a large multiple of the average absolute daily change.
-So for example if a price typically changes by 0.5 units a day, and `max_price_spike=6`, then a price change larger than 3 units will trigger a spike.
+So for example if a price typically changes by 0.5 units a day, and `max_price_spike=8`, then a price change larger than 4 units will trigger a spike.

-FIXME: An intraday sampling would be good

 ### Update multiple and adjusted prices (Daily)